AgentXLP/AgentXLP/README.md

 Here are some facts about me:

-- Favorite languages are C# and JavaScript
+- My favorite languages are C# and JavaScript
+- I know how to use Unity
-- Least favorite language is Java
+- My least favorite language is Java
-- I know Lua from sm64ex-coop mod creation
+- Active sm64ex-coop modder, I learned Lua this way
-- Writing code that runs fast is my thing
+- I like writing fast code

-I am interested in Retro 3D and by proxy games like DOOM, Quake, Half-Life and SM64 to name a few.
-Their underlying engines also interest me, DOOM and Quake's engines especially.
+I am interested in 90s 3D games like DOOM, Quake, Half-Life or SM64 to name a few.
+Their underlying engines and ways they were programmed also interest me.

 SM64 mod project developer, I mainly work on [sm64js](https://github.com/sm64js/sm64js) and [sm64ex-coop](https://github.com/djoslin0/sm64ex-coop).
 I have also contributed to [Retro64](https://github.com/Retro64Mod/Retro64Mod), [Saturn](https://github.com/Llennpie/Saturn) and more

-\
-I also have a three.js game but I haven't worked on it in a while: [Maze 95 JS](https://github.com/maze95/maze95-js)

 ♂ He/him